cold-soda-jay/blenderMotorFactory/README.md

-# Blender Motor Factory
+# Blender Motor Factory Version 1.0 C

 This is an blender addon which can create motor.
 We parameterized many features of a motor and so user can generate various model in same type but different parameters.

+This version is similar as 1.0 B. But have extra feature of simulating the bolt corrosion and bolt head fail.

 ## 1. Installation